 The process for transfer students is the same regardless if you are transferring from another college, took classes in high school from another college or have AP, IB, CLEP, or earned military credit.

-- Official Transcript (from other college(s) or College Board for AP and CLEP) must be sent to Admission
+- Official Transcript (from other college(s) or College Board for AP and CLEP) must be sent to the following address.

 - If you are currently enrolled at another college you can send the most recent official transcript with completed coursework.
 You will need to send a final transcript at the conclusion of the current semester for credit evaluation of courses in progress.

 - AP (Advanced Placement) transcripts and CLEP (CEEB College Level Examination Program) scores must come directly from College Board.
-Transfer credit for these courses will not be awarded from a high school transcript will NOT suffice.
-You can go to collegeboard.com to request a copy to be sent to Onondaga.
+Transfer credit for these courses will not be awarded from a high school transcript.
+Please visit www.collegeboard.com to request a copy to be sent to Onondaga.
 In most cases, we will accept scores of 3 or higher on AP exams and a 50 or higher on CLEP exams in applicable courses.

 - International Baccalaureate (IB) credit is awarded for courses taken in high school with an HL designation only and a score of 4 or higher.
 An IB transcript must be submitted to receive credit.
-The high school transcript showing completion of IB courses does not suffice.
+A high school transcript showing completion of IB courses does not suffice.

 - Credits earned through correspondence courses such as the U.S. Armed Forces Institute (USAFI) may be accepted at Onondaga based on college proficiency examinations, college boards, advanced placement, or similarly recognized testing procedures.

-- If you took college courses in high school (other than OCC), you must request an official transcript from those colleges in order for the credit to be evaluated.
+- If you completed college courses in high school (other than OCC), you must request an official transcript from those colleges in order for the credit to be evaluated.
 Transfer credit is not awarded from high school transcripts.

 Transfer Credit Policy

-- College credits are evaluated based on previous colleges’ accreditation statuses, course content and applicability to your OCC degree program.
-Credits from some specialized institutions (such as Business or Trade schools and Technical Institutes), may not be acceptable.
+- College credits are evaluated based on previous institutions’ accreditation statuses (must be regionally accredited), course content and applicability to your OCC degree program.
+Credits from some specialized institutions (such as Business or Trade schools and Technical Institutes), may not be accepted.

 - At least twenty-four (24) of the academic credits for the degree/certificate must be completed at Onondaga Community College, subject to specific program restrictions.
 Certificate programs are calculated proportionally.

-- Your grades from previous colleges will not apply to your grade point average at Onondaga.
+- Grades earned at previous colleges will not apply to your grade point average at Onondaga.

 Transfer Credit Evaluation Appeal Process

-Students wishing to appeal the evaluation of any transferred courses should contact the Transfer Coordinator in the Registrar’s office to request re-evaluation of those courses.
+Students wishing to appeal the evaluation of any transferred courses should contact the Transfer Credit Evaluation Coordinator at [email protected] or (315) 498-2533 to request re-evaluation of those courses.
 Students may be asked to provide a copy of the course description and syllabus from the original institution.
-The registrar may consult the department chair for the involved discipline or the Provost regarding the final designation of the course.
+The Transfer Credit Evaluation Coordinator may consult with the department chair for the involved discipline or the Provost regarding the final designation of the course.